-Tokenization, Logic Operation, etc., these operations performed on the CPU may cause GPU synchronization, which will cause a significant performance degradation.
-In Figures \ref{fig:cpu trace},\ref{fig:cpu trace amplify},\ref{fig:gpu trace}, we analyzed the CPU/GPU flow and confirmed that the introduction of DTW did not cause any performance bottlenecks.
+Tokenization, logic operation, etc., these operations performed on the CPU may cause GPU synchronization, which will cause a significant performance degradation.
+In Fig. \ref{fig:cpu trace} and \ref{fig:cpu trace amplify}, we analyzed the CPU and GPU trace and confirmed that the introduction of DTW did not cause any performance bottlenecks.
 The blocking time introduced by TokenTiming in one decoding cycle is only 663 $\mu s$, which is insignificant compared to other parts.